Call us now:

 Legal definition of standard working hours in Thailand (Section 23 to 25 of LPA)

-In cases where work is hazardous or physically demanding, section 23 limits the Thailand working hours to seven per day and forty-two per week.
-The types of work that qualify as hazardous are determined by ministerial regulations, such as Ministerial Regulation No. 2 (1998), which includes tasks involving chemical exposure or high-risk machinery.
+In cases that involve hazardous or physically demanding work, Section 23 limits working hours in Thailand to seven hours per day and forty-two hours per week.
+Ministerial regulations define the types of work that qualify as hazardous.
+For example, Ministerial Regulation No. 2 (1998) includes tasks that involve chemical exposure or high-risk machinery.

-Therefore, employers must evaluate the nature of each job to determine the applicable maximum Thailand working hours.
-Failing to comply can lead to administrative fines or even criminal penalties.
+Employers must therefore evaluate the nature of each position to determine the applicable maximum working hours in Thailand.
+Non-compliance may result in administrative fines or criminal penalties.

 Overtime beyond standard working hours under Thai law (Section 25 & 63 of LPA)

-Overtime is tightly regulated under Thai labor law.
-According to section 25 the Labor Protection Act, an employer may request an employee to work beyond normal Thailand working hours only if the employee gives consent.
+Thai labor law strictly regulates overtime.
+Section 25 of the Labor Protection Act allows an employer to request work beyond normal working hours in Thailand only with the employee’s consent.

-The law requires employers to pay a premium for overtime work.
-Under Section 63, employees are entitled to at least 150% of their normal hourly wage for overtime on regular working days.
-On holidays, the rate rises to 200% or more.
-These provisions are reinforced by Ministerial Regulation No. 10 (1998), which sets out how to calculate overtime compensation.
+The law also requires employers to pay a premium for overtime work.
+Under Section 63, employers must pay at least 150% of the employee’s normal hourly wage for overtime on regular working days.
+On holidays, employers must pay 200% or more.
+Ministerial Regulation No. 10 (1998) reinforces these provisions and explains how employers must calculate overtime compensation.

-Importantly, there is no absolute maximum on the number of overtime hours per week, but the employer must ensure that total Thailand working hours do not become excessive or violate health and safety regulations.
-In practice, the Labor Inspectorate may intervene if abuse is suspected.
+The law does not set an absolute maximum number of overtime hours per week, but employers must ensure that total working hours in Thailand do not become excessive or breach health and safety regulations.
+In practice, the Labor Inspectorate may intervene if it suspects abuse.

 Rest, holidays, and weekly limits on Thailand working hours

-Thailand working hours must include breaks to ensure worker health.
-Section 27 of the Labor Protection Act mandates a rest period of at least one (1) hour after five consecutive hours of work.
-This rest can be split into multiple breaks if necessary.
+Employers must include breaks in Thailand working hours to protect employee health.
+Section 27 of the Labor Protection Act requires employers to provide a rest period of at least one (1) hour after five consecutive hours of work.
+Employers may divide this rest period into multiple breaks if necessary.

-In addition, Section 28 guarantees that employees are entitled to at least one (1) day off per week.
-This weekly rest day should ideally be consistent, and most employers choose Sunday.
-Employers cannot force employees to work on their day off unless urgent business needs arise and the employee consents.
-In such cases, special holiday pay must be provided.
+Section 28 also entitles employees to at least one (1) day off per week.
+Employers should assign this weekly rest day consistently, and most employers select Sunday.
+Employers may require employees to work on their day off only when urgent business needs arise and the employee gives consent.
+In such cases, employers must provide special holiday pay.

-The law also provides for public holidays and annual leave.
-Section 29 stipulates that employers must grant at least thirteen (13) public holidays per year.
-After one year of continuous service, Section 30 entitles employees to a minimum of six days of paid annual leave.
-These protections ensure that Thailand working hours are applied fairly and uniformly.
+The law also grants public holidays and annual leave.
+Section 29 requires employers to grant at least thirteen (13) public holidays per year.
+After one year of continuous service, Section 30 entitles employees to at least six days of paid annual leave.
+These protections ensure that employers apply Thailand working hours fairly and consistently.

 Sector-specific variations and special protections